zalando/friboo/README.md

 Currently Friboo is used in production by numerous services in Zalando (see list at the end of this page).

 However, there is always room for improvement (check the issues), Friboo is open for contributions.
+For more details, check the [contribution guidelines](CONTRIBUTING.md).

 ## Getting Started